LoganMerchant/thoughtful-nights/README.md

 ## Installation
 To install the API for Thoughtful Nights, you will need to clone this repository to your local machine.
-Once that is done and you have navigated to the root directory of this clone repository, you'll need to run the command `npm install` to install the necessary npm packages.
+Once that is done, navigate to the root directory of this cloned repository, where you'll need to run the command `npm install` to install the necessary npm packages.

 ## Usage
 Please refer to this [video](https://drive.google.com/file/d/1lfscYii0Cv5Eb9b-vP1yMEIDz0Igrn--/view) as a demonstration of the API in use.
-The routes are not shown in great detail in this video, so if you would like a clearer look at them, you'll find the routes in the `routes` folder and the controllers in the `controllers` folder.
+The video simply shows all the routes in action, so if you would like a more granular look at them, you can find the express.js routes in the `routes` folder and the mongoose.js queries in the `controllers` folder.

 ## How to Contribute
-The major missing piece of Thoughtful Nights is a front-end.
-I will be working on this in the future, but if you would like to help or shoot any idea my way, you can find my email below.
+The major missing piece of Thoughtful Nights is obviously a front-end.
+I will be working on this in the future, but if you would like to help with that or have any ideas on the design, you can find my email below.

 ## Licenses